AudiusProject/audius-protocol/.changeset/brave-games-tan.md

 '@audius/fixed-decimal': minor
 ---

-Add default formatting for toLocaleString to USDC, and support negative numbers
+Add default formatting for toLocaleString to USDC, and support negative fractional numbers